 Conceptually, groundwater near the NIF site has been characterized using six distinct hydrostratigraphic units (HSUs) (LLNL 1994a) (Figure 3.2).
 An HSU is defined by grouping sediments in close proximity that have similar hydraulic properties.
-Beneath the Livermore Site,

-FIGURE 3.2 Generalized Cross Section Showing Hydrostratigraphic Units beneath the Livermore Site

-HSU 1 is a 9- to 15-m (30- to 50-ft) thick interval of interbedded sand, silt, and gravel.
+Beneath the Livermore Site, HSU 1 is a 9- to 15-m (30- to 50-ft) thick interval of interbedded sand, silt, and gravel.
 HSU 1 is divided into two subunits, HSU 1A and HSU 1B.
-As shown in Figure 3.2, HSU 1B is unsaturated near the NIF and is the primary unit of interest for this study.
+As shown in Figure 3.2, HSU 1A does not exist in the vicinity of the NIF, and HSU 1B is unsaturated there.